itaysnir/itaysnir.github.io/_posts/2025-1-14-pwnable-tw-realloc-revenge.md

 ### Write Primitive

 We have the exact same write primitive as before - we can freely write into chunks metadata.
-This gives us arbitrary-write freely.
+By overwriting tcache `next`, this gives us arbitrary-write freely.

 ### Read Primitive